hackclub/hackclub/workshops/flask_quote_generator/README.md

   {"quote":"Sometimes I push the door close button on people running towards the elevator.
 I just need my own elevator sometimes.
 My sanctuary."}
   ```
 - Then, we get the "quote" from the HTTP response and assign it to a variable `quote`
-- Finally, we render the data on a webpage using the `render_data` function.
+- Finally, we render the data on a webpage using the `render_template` function.

 <details>